Foggy Nelson: District attorney

 Nelson is again approached to be a candidate for district attorney, this time without hidden agendas: he is very fond of the idea of being able to do something to fight crime actively, and sets himself to work with enthusiasm.
 Shortly after, Debbie Harris's jail term expires, and she immediately gets in touch with Foggy.
 She and Foggy start to date again, despite Foggy's fears that it would be bad for his campaign to date an ex-convict, as well as his doubts as to the motives for Debbie's interest in him.
 While dating her publicly for the first time since her incarceration, Debbie is ransomed to the Time Continuum by the Unholy trio, led by the Exterminator.
 Foggy and Daredevil investigate, each on his own side.
 Foggy is made a prisoner by the Exterminator and Daredevil comes to the rescue.
 A fight ensues and there is an explosion, after which Foggy finds some rags of the DD uniform: it is then assumed that "Mike Murdock" has died.
 Debbie returns from the Time Continuum and she and Foggy resume their happy relationship.

 There is a schism between Matt and Foggy, as due to Matt's troubled relationship with Karen, and his own troubles as Daredevil, he does not help Foggy in his campaign.
 Foggy feels abandoned and Matt is not able to explain without revealing his secret.
 However, Foggy wins the election, the two reconcile and Foggy offers Matt an opportunity to become assistant to the DA.

-Later, Foggy is blackmailed by the mysterious Mr. Kline, and is forced by him to prosecute the Black Widow, who is defended by Matt.
+Later, Foggy is blackmailed by the mysterious Mr. Kline, and is forced by him to prosecute Black Widow, who is defended by Matt.
 This again severs their longtime friendship and Matt leaves for San Francisco with the Widow.
 They again reconcile when Foggy is badly wounded while investigating a criminal conspiracy by Black Spectre, and Matt comes back to New York to help him in his fight against crime.